Where and what is the Driftless?

 The labeled portion of southwest Wisconsin was not touched by the ice sheet.
 The Wisconsin and Mississippi valleys served as drainage for the sheets, which shaped them.
 The map does not include the small corner of Illinois which is in the Driftless proper.

-In the attached map (full size), the red areas show the furthest extent of the recent ice sheets.
+In the attached map, the red areas show where the glaciers dropped their loads.
 The glaciated areas have moraines, drumlins, eskers, kames, outwash plains and more exotic formations, all shaped by the ice sheets.

-The ice sheets passed the Driftless by, as shown on the attached map.
+The ice sheets passed the Driftless by, as shown on the embedded document below.
 Why did the various sheets bypass the region?
 The limestone bedrock may have drained away the water lubricating their underside.
 Despite the cold, the pressure of the ice melts its bottom, making it slippery like a wet floor.

 Lake Superior, which is 1,300 feet deep, probably diverted the sheets.
 If Lake Superior were drained, its floor would be lower than Death Valley.